Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 Faryal
-After you press the "Run" button in PyCharm, a window will appear with two buttons: one button to launch the Turtle Catch Game and another button to open the POS System.
+After you press the "Run" button for Window.py, a window will appear with two buttons: one button to launch the Turtle Catch Game and another button to open the POS System.
 To play the Turtle Catch Game, click the button labeled "Turtle Game."
 This will open the game window where background music will start playing automatically.
 Press Enter on the keyboard to start the game.
 You control the turtle by pressing and holding the Left and Right arrow keys to glide left and right across the screen.
 The goal is to catch healthy foods like apples, bananas, and salad, while avoiding junk foods like burgers, candy, and pizza.
 Each healthy food increases your score, and missing healthy food will cause you to lose a heart.
+There are 5 hearts and each heart represents life.
 If you lose all your hearts, a "Game Over" message will appear, and you can press Enter again to restart the game.
 If you want to access the POS System instead, simply click the "POS System" button when the initial launcher window opens.